 Trend 2: The Human Microbiome revolution, and Gut Health

 It’s true, there is an amazing revolution happening and it’s all about the Human Microbiome.
-Like our genome, it has been mapped and we now know a great deal more about how our gut and the microbiota that live in our gut, and on our bodies works to keep us healthy.
+Like our genome, it has been mapped and we now know a great deal more about how our gut and the microbiota that live in our gut, and on our bodies work to keep us healthy.
 See: www. http://hmpdacc.org/ for more information.

 We are learning that many diseases can be prevented through maintaining the health of our guts, and through looking after our microbiome.

 There is a lot of information out there about foods to add to your diet to help create healthy bacteria in your gut.
-This includes: raw fermented foods, probiotics, kombuchu, and others.
+This includes raw fermented foods, probiotics, kombucha, and others.
 These are all great for maintaining and strengthening an already healthy gut.
 However, if you have a compromised gut it is always best to get more detailed information from tests, and from a practitioner who knows about the correct foods for your situation.
-For example: in many cases fermented foods on top of candida overgrowth is not useful, and can actually add to the candida problem.
+For example: in many cases, fermented foods on top of candida overgrowth is not useful, and can actually add to the candida problem.
 There is an order in which certain foods should be ingested, depending on what our individual circumstances are.
-Likewise with probiotics; there are many different strains that help with our conditions.
+Likewise, with probiotics; there are many different strains that help with our conditions.
 Taking a general probiotic can help, but it all depends on what is going on inside you as to what is going to help you best.

 Trend 3: Detoxify

-Detoxifying our bodies has been around for some time.
+Detoxifying our bodies have been around for some time.
 I remember the liver cleanse that started back in the 90’s.
 Now the detoxification process has become more sophisticated and includes body detoxing as well as mental and emotional detoxing.
 I believe that this is driven by the fact that our bodies are becoming more toxic just as the world we live in is becoming more and more toxic.
 There is so much more information about chemicals in food, heavy metals, pollution, electromagnetic frequencies from electronic devices, and toxins in beauty products, and in household cleaners.
 We are becoming more aware of the toxins in our world.

 The developing trend is for us to ‘detox’ at least annually to prevent the body from building up in toxins and placing pressure on our organs, especially the liver, gallbladder and the intestinal tract.